 By Garth Japhet

-When we talk values, medicine there is an automatic assumption that these are defined, sildenafil practiced and promoted by individuals.
+When we talk values, there is an automatic assumption that these are defined, practiced and promoted by individuals.
 It is true that values are best embodied by individuals in everyday practice but they are given traction by a value system conducive to a collective embrace of that which is right.

 When we look at South Africans values around money, we need only look at the environment in which these values are promoted.
 It is a culture in which advertising tells us that what we wear, drive, drink and use defines us.
 It is a business ecosystem that praises profit at any cost.
 It is system that defines us not by what we do but by what we have.